xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

 The Python server is located under `src/servers/python-server/`

 Instructions for setting up and running the Python server can be found in the `README.md` file in the `src/servers/python-server` directory
+- Ensure that the client is communicating with the Python server by setting the **port to 5002**. (it is set up this way)